 - 9.11 The Property Asset Strategy is set within the wider context on the Council's strategic priorities and seeks to align and review the asset base with the Council's corporate goals and objectives.
-The current Strategy approved by Full Council in March 2018 is currently being reviewed with a draft Strategy due to be considered by Regeneration and Property Committee on 14 November 2023, the draft strategy can be found here (agenda item 5 page 5). - 9.12 The Strategy provides the framework that will guide the Council's future strategic property decisions and ensure there is a consistent way of managing the Council's land and assets.
+The current Strategy was approved by Regeneration and Property Committee on 14 November 2023.
+The strategy can be found here (agenda item 5 page 5). - 9.12 The Strategy provides the framework that will guide the Council's future strategic property decisions and ensure there is a consistent way of managing the Council's land and assets.
 The Strategy is likely to make recommendations regarding the rationalisation of the property portfolio, and to secure additional investment income from the let estate and property investments, and future budgets will reflect this.